DarkenLM/DarkenLM/README.md

 <h2 align="center">Hello!
 Darken here<br/>and welcome to my frontpage</h2>

 ### Who am I?
 - 📝 I'm Rafael Fernandes, commonly known as DarkenLM.
-Currently taking a upper secondary scientific-humanistic course in Science and Technology.
+- 🎓 Qualifications: Finished an upper secondary scientific-humanistic course in Science and Technology.
 - 📟 Experience: I'm a Node.js with 10+ years of experience.
 - 💭 Current goals: Attend university and get a PhD in Informatics Engineering.
 - 💬 Currently learning Typescript and Rust.